nicolai86/sisyphus/README.md

 # sisyphus

-get PRs for Node dependencies updates
+get PRs for Ruby & Node dependency updates - for your mono repo.

 ## TODO